jamm3e3333/js-test-translator/README.md

 On the html, page there's a textarea element where the text is written for translation.

 Under the textarea element there's a submit button.
 When the button is clicked it will send a post request using fetch.
-The body of the post request contains of object where the text and target language are specified and are then used to send a request to the DELP API.
+The body of the post request contains of object where the text and target language are specified and are then used to send a request to the DeepL API.

 When the response is obtained then it will insert the data accordingly into the div element.